 Stem Cell Mobilization

 In the past, a bone marrow harvest (a surgical procedure) was the only way to collect stem cells for a transplant.
-Today it is now possible to collect stem cells from the peripheral blood (from the bloodstream), a process that is easier on you and generally preferred.
+Today it is now possible to collect stem cells from the peripheral blood (from the bloodstream).

 If you donate your own stem cells for use in transplant, it is referred to as an autologous stem cell transplant.
 In order to undergo an autologous transplant, you must have enough stem cells collected to proceed to transplant.